martenlienen/pelican-katex/README.md

 #     # Abort the build instead of coloring broken math in red
 #     "throwOnError": True
 # }

+# Alternatively, you can use the latex2mathml python module instead of KaTeX
+# It is more limited, but faster and doesn't need NodeJS
+# KATEX_MATHML = True
 ```

 ## Preamble